rexchoppers/platform-of-things/_posts/2024-06-30-completing-clf-c02-finally.md

 I finished the exam in around 20 minutes.
 With this particular exam, it provides you with a pass/fail result at the end of the exam.

 # Conclusion
-Overall, a straightforward exam that provides a comprehensive overview of the AWS services.
-I'd recommend this exam to anyone who is looking to get into cloud computing or is looking to get a certification to back up their experience.
+Overall, a straightforward exam that provides a comprehensive overview of AWS services.
+I'd recommend this exam to anyone who is looking to get into cloud computing or is seeking certification to back up their experience.

-My advice especially if you're new to cloud computing is to get some hands-on experience with the services.
-AWS provides a free tier for 12 months which is more than enough time to get some hands-on experience with the services.
+My advice, especially if you're new to cloud computing, is to get some hands-on experience with the services.
+AWS provides a free tier for 12 months, which is more than enough time to get some practical experience with the services.
 It's all good knowing the theory, but practical experience is key.